cesar-rodriguez/terraform-aws-pipelines/terraform-pr-pipeline/README.md

 `-- main.tf
 ```

 Prior to running the terraform templates for the first time.
 Execute setup.sh to prepopulate required zip files.
+Before the pipeline gets executed place your GitHub Personal Access Token (PAT) in the SSM parameter store (using a KMS key to encrypt it) at ${PROJECT_NAME}-terraform-pr-pat.
+Here's an AWS CLI example for PROJECT_NAME=therasec: `aws ssm put-parameter --name therasec-terraform-pr-pat --value THE_TOKEN --type SecureString --key-id THE_KMS_KEY_ID`.

 ## poller-create lambda
 Funtion that is triggered by default every 5 minutes to poll the repository for open pull requets.
 A zip file of latest commit for each pull request is saved into an S3 bucket.